gytdau/website/_posts/2024-01-09-The-wild-west-of-crypto.md

 What else can we do to constrain the problem?
 We know that, since groups pick one exchange to trade on, the symbol had to be one of the ~300 that the exchange traded.

 If we were willing to get our hands dirty, we can train an object detection model instead, for which there are much faster architectures.
-Because we're training it from scratch, we need many more examples than the few dozen that the servers preserve in their history.
+Because we'd train it from scratch, we need many more examples than the few dozen that the servers preserve in their history.
 So it was time to create a synthetic dataset - and a big one.

 ![Generated set of images of buy signals](/assets/crypto/generated.png "image_tooltip"){:class="img-responsive"}